-Diana Rigg at Her Sexiest Best as Leather-Clad Emma Peel in "The Avengers" and James Bond's Wife in "On Her Majesty's Secret Service"
+Diana Rigg at Her Best as Emma Peel in "The Avengers" and James Bond's Wife in "On Her Majesty's Secret Service"

 She played Tray Di Vicenzo, a lovelorn mafia princess.
 Rigg created the entire James Bond series' most heartfelt and serious female character.
 There were many pretty Bond girls before and after, but Diana Rigg crafted a character of substance.
 That role of James Bond's wife, though, wasn't why she was best known to American audiences during that period.

 |Gambling in "On Her Majesty's Secret Service (1969).|

 Before "On Her Majesty's Secret Service," Diana Rigg starred for 51 episodes in the cult British 1960s television series "The Avengers" (1965–67).
 She played the playful secret agent Mrs Emma Peel, perfect foil and sparring partner for Patrick Macnee's John Steed.

 Diana Rigg replaced Elizabeth Shepherd at very short notice when Shepherd was dropped from the role after filming two episodes.
 Claiming that she only auditioned for the role of Emma Peel on a whim, without ever having seen the show, Diana Rigg filled the role nicely.